Reviewed Date: 09/27/2023

 Single or Multi-County Regional Planning Commissions

-The Tennessee Department of Economic and Community Development, with approval of the local government planning advisory committee (LGPAC), may create and define the boundaries of planning regions.
+The Tennessee Department of Economic and Community Development may create and define the boundaries of planning regions.
 If a municipality elects to be included in a planning region, the Commissioner of the Department of Economic and Community Development shall appoint a regional planning commission of not fewer than five or more than 15 members from nominations by the chief elected officials of the county and the municipality.
 T.C.A. § 13-3-101

 Members of the county and municipal legislative bodies may serve on the commission, but their number must be less than a majority.
 Such members serve during their respective elected terms, and other citizen members are appointed for staggered four-year terms.
 Commission members may be removed only for cause and only after a due process hearing.
 County and municipal governing bodies participating in this type of regional planning commission may establish the compensation for each member nominated by that local government.
 T.C.A. § 13-3-101.

 Such a commission functions as a planning and advisory body for counties and cities within the region.
 A municipality’s legislative body may designate the regional planning commission to act as the municipal planning commission.
 A prime mission of the regional planning commission is to prepare and maintain a regional plan.
 Any parts of such a plan adopted by a regional planning commission designated as a municipal planning commission have the same force and effect as a plan prepared by a municipal planning commission.
 T.C.A. § 13-3-301.

 Municipal Regional Planning Commissions